lextrack/Simple-Screen-Recorder/README.md

 **Do not rename the application's folder.** Renaming could lead to issues with accessing the necessary files for recording.

+To prevent **Windows UAC prompts from interrupting recording**, you should select the second-to-last option, which says "Notify me only when apps try to make changes to my computer (do not dim my desktop)".
+Or, if you want, completely disable it.

-Where can you install the app?
+Where can you **install the app**?

 - Your "Documents" folder.